Robust Predictive Uncertainty and Double Descent in Contaminated Bayesian Random Features: Bounding the Posterior Predictive Density

 \section{Bounding the Posterior Predictive Density}

 We now turn to the central question of the paper: \emph{how does predictive inference in Bayesian random feature models change under explicit prior and likelihood misspecification?} To address this, we replace the single Gaussian prior and likelihood by contamination credal sets and analyze the resulting lower and upper posterior predictive.
 To face such a possibility, we specify an $\epsilon$-contaminated prior credal set and an $\eta$-contaminated likelihood credal set.
 Formally, we let $P^\mathcal{N}$ denote the (countably additive) probability measure whose pdf is given by the Normal in \eqref{normal_pr}---which, for notational convenience, we denote by $p^\mathcal{N}$.
 Similarly, let $L^\mathcal{N} \equiv P(\cdot \mid \X,\bT,\a)$ denote the probability measure whose pdf is given by the Normal in \eqref{normal_lik}---which, for notational convenience, we denote by $\ell_{\a}^\mathcal{N} \equiv p(\cdot|\X,\bT,\a)$.
 In other words, given a sigma-finite dominating measure $\nu$ such as the Lebesgue one, we let $\text{d}P^\mathcal{N}/\text{d}\nu=p^\mathcal{N}$ and $\text{d}L^\mathcal{N}/\text{d}\nu=\ell_{\a}^\mathcal{N}$.
 Here, the ratios represent Radon-Nikodym derivatives.
+In the remainder of the paper, $\nu$ is left implicit for ease of exposition.

 Pick any $\epsilon,\eta\in [0,1]$ and denote by $\Delta^\text{fa}_{\mathbb{R}^N}$ and $\Delta^\text{fa}_{\mathbb{R}^n}$ the space of finitely additive probability measures on $\mathbb{R}^N$ and $\mathbb{R}^n$, respectively.
-Then, the prior and likelihood contamination credal sets are the following
+Then, the prior and likelihood contamination credal sets are the following,

+\paragraph{Intuition for the contamination sets.} For readers less familiar with imprecise probabilities, the main intuition is simple.
+The \(\epsilon\)-contaminated prior keeps a fraction \((1-\epsilon)\) of the baseline Gaussian prior \(P^{\mathcal N}\), while allowing the remaining \(\epsilon\) fraction to be placed adversarially.
+Therefore, for any proper measurable event \(A\), the smallest prior probability assigned to \(A\) is \((1-\epsilon)P^{\mathcal N}(A)\), while the largest is \((1-\epsilon)P^{\mathcal N}(A)+\epsilon\).
+The likelihood contamination set has the same interpretation, with \(\eta\) controlling the amount of likelihood misspecification.
+The finitely additive formulation below is used to make these credal sets mathematically closed and well-defined; the predictive bounds derived later depend only on the lower and upper envelope formulas.

 We need to consider finitely additive measures because, if we only considered countably additive ones, then the sets may be empty or not weak$^\star$ closed, and hence not well-defined credal sets \citep[Section 3]{caprio2025optimaltransportepsiloncontaminatedcredal}.
 It is easy to see that both $\mathcal{P}_\epsilon$ and $\mathcal{L}_\eta$ are convex \citep{marinacci2}.
 Recall that the lower envelope of a credal set is called {\em lower probability}.
 It is the smallest value that the elements of the credal set can take on; in our case, we have $\underline{P}\coloneqq \inf_{P\in\mathcal{P}_\epsilon} P$ and $\underline{L}\coloneqq \inf_{L\in\mathcal{L}_\eta} L$.
 The upper envelope is called {\em upper probability} (denoted by $\overline{P}$ and $\overline{L}$, respectively), and is defined analogously, with sup in place of inf.
 Notice that lower and upper probabilities are conjugate, that is, for all $A \in \mathcal{B}(\mathbb{R}^N)$, $\underline{P}(A)=1-\overline{P}(A^c)$, where $\mathcal{B}(\mathbb{R}^N)$ denotes the Borel sigma-algebra of $\mathbb{R}^N$, and similarly for the lower and upper likelihood.
 The following is an important property of contamination sets, proved in \citet[Lemma 5]{caprio2025optimaltransportepsiloncontaminatedcredal}.\footnote{See also \citet{wasserman,walley}.}